Niitvälja Karikas

 Entry fee includes:

-• unlimited amount of driving range balls (03.-05.07.2024);
+• unlimited amount of driving range balls for competitors (02.-04.07.2025)

-• competition rounds from Friday to Sunday
+• competition rounds from Wednesday to Friday

 • lunches, fruits, snacks and drinking water during competition